 In Ory Keto subjects are a recursive polymorphic datatype.
-They either refer to a specific subject (for example user) by some application defined identifier, or a set of subjects.
+They refer to specific subjects by an identifier defined by the application, for example users, or to sets of subjects.

 A subject ID can be any string.
-It's up to the application to map its users, devices, ... to a constant, unique identifier.
-We recommend the usage of UUIDs as they provide a high entropy.
-It's however possible to use for example URLs or opaque tokens of any kind.
-Please check the limitations.
-Ory Keto will consider subject IDs equal iff their string representation is equal.
+The application must map its resources to a constant, unique identifiers.
+We recommend using UUIDs as they provide a high entropy and therefore are unique identifiers.
+However, you can also use URLs or opaque tokens as identifiers.
+Subjects are considered equal when their string representation is equal.

 A subject set is the set of all subjects that have a specific relation on an object.
-They empower Ory Keto to be as flexible as you need it by defining indirections.
+They empower Ory Permissions to be as flexible as you need it by defining indirections.
 They can be used to realize for example RBAC or inheritance of relations.
 Subject sets themselves can again indirect to subject sets.
-For a performant evaluation of requests it's however required to follow some best practices.
 As a special case, subject sets can also refer to an object by using the empty relation.
 Effectively, this is interpreted as "any relation, even a non-existent one".

 Subject sets also represent all intermediary nodes in the graph of relations.

-In the basic case an application uses the same subject identifiers as it uses internally, for example a constant, unique username
+In a basic setup, an application uses the same subject identifiers as it uses internally, for example a constant, unique username

 zepatrik or preferably UUIDv4 like

-- single source of truth and easy data update
+- A single source of truth and easy data updates

-- free choice of encoding (Keto doesn't allow the characters
+- Free choice of encoding (Ory Permissions doesn't allow the

 For example, this can be used to implement a crude ABAC system by mapping attributes to a subject ID.
-The application can then define relation tuples that reflect permissions depending on the value of attributes.
+The application can then define relationships that reflect permissions depending on the value of attributes.
 It will have to map each request to the subject representing the attributes.

 Let's assume the application knows the following mapping between attributes and UUIDs:

-The application has to map each incoming request to a subject string representing the attributes of the request.
-Ory Keto will reply with a positive check response depending on the string equality of the requested subject representing the attributes with the known relation tuples.
-Remember that Ory Keto does not know how to interpret any information stored in the relation tuples.
-Rather, the application has to preprocess and map the value to the corresponding UUID.
+The application must map every incoming request to a subject string that represents the attributes of the request.
+Ory Permissions replies with a positive check response depending on the string equality of the requested subject representing the attributes with the known relationships.
+Ory Permissions doesn't know how to interpret any information stored in relationships.
+The application must pre-process and map the value to the corresponding UUID.